jasonjoh/python_tutorial/README.md

 The entries in the `.\tutorial\urls.py` file tell Django to send requests to either `/tutorial` or `/tutorial/home` to the `home` view.
 Finally, the `home` function in `.\tutorial\views.py` returns a simple HTTP response.

-If you save all of your changes and navigate to http://127.0.0.1:8000 you should see "Welcome to the tutorial."
+If you save all of your changes and navigate to http://localhost:8000 you should see "Welcome to the tutorial."
 Now that we've confirmed that the app is working, we're ready to do some real work.

 ## Designing the app ##

 Our app will be very simple.
 When a user visits the site, they will see a link to log in and view their email.
-Clicking that link will take them to the Azure login page where they can login with their Office 365 account and grant access to our app.
+Clicking that link will take them to the Azure login page where they can login with their Office 365 or Outlook.com account and grant access to our app.
 Finally, they will be redirected back to our app, which will display a list of the most recent email in the user's inbox.

 Let's begin by replacing the static message with a signon link.
 To do that, we'll modify the `home` function in `.\tutorial\views.py`.
 Update the `home` function to match the following.